Fortnite-API/py-wrapper/docs/migrating.rst

         - The session parameter is a new parameter that allows you to pass a :class:`aiohttp.ClientSession` to the client.
 By default this is an optional parameter.
 This parameter comes in useful if you want to manage a session yourself.
 In that case, it is a required parameter.
     *   - ``beta``
         - Denotes if the client has the permissions to access beta endpoints (always prefixed with ``beta_fetch_x``).
 This is a new parameter that is set to ``False`` by default.
 If you want to access beta endpoints, you must set this parameter to ``True``.
-    *   - ``optimization_flags``
-        - This is a new parameter that allows you to toggle certain optimizations on or off.
-This parameter is not required, and defaults to :meth:`~fortnite_api.OptimizationFlags.default` if not given.

 See the documentation for these parameters in :class:`fortnite_api.Client` and :class:`fortnite_api.SyncClient`.